electronicarts/mesh2splat/README.md

 3D mesh viewed in Blender. <br>
 The resulting .ply (on the right) is rendered in [Halcyon](https://gitlab.ea.com/seed/ray-machine/halcyon)

-Here You can see on the LEFT the true normals extracted from the rotation matrix of the 3D Gaussians, in the center the normal computed by interpolating the tangent vector per vertex and retrieving the normal in tangent space from the normal map.
-On the right the final 3DGS model lit in real-time with PBR (diffuse + GGX).
+Here You can see the FIRST IMAGE represents the true normals extracted from the rotation matrix of the 3D Gaussians, in the center are shown the normal computed by interpolating the tangent vector per vertex and retrieving the normal in tangent space from the normal map.
+Last image is the final 3DGS model lit in real-time with PBR (diffuse + GGX).

 <div style="display:flex;">
     <img src="res/normalFromRotMatrix.png" alt="Image Description 1" style="width: 200;">